 And then comes the tricky part: leaving the other person’s space be!
 Your girlfriend’s closet might be a total mess, but if it’s her space, she gets to decide what to do with it—even if you can’t stand to look inside.

 Moving in together is an exciting step in your relationship, but don’t be surprised if some curveballs arise along the way.
-Kara recommends being gentle and compassionate with yourself and your partner as you navigate this transition.
+Lissy recommends being gentle and compassionate with yourself and your partner as you navigate this transition.

 “There will be arguments, tension, bad moods, and bad days – and it’s important to remember there is a learning curve whenever you’re living with someone new,” she says.
 "One big fight doesn’t mean the relationship is doomed – it simply might mean you have more to learn about your communication styles."
 Happy moving!